 All projects were conducted in or on facilities or land owned by the City of Pflugerville.
-At the end of the roadway construction projects, which is anticipated by the end of November 2018, they city will contribute the balance of funds not covered by the CDBG grant to complete the Green Meadows and Mill Creek construction project.
-This amount is currently estimated at \$50,000.
+At the end of the roadway construction projects, which ended of November 2018, the city contributed the balance of funds not covered by the CDBG grant to complete the Green Meadows and Mill Creek construction project.